Inedo/inedo-docs/Content/proget/api/sca/projects/list.md

 ## HTTP Response Specification

-A successful (`200`) response body will contain an array of [ProjectInfo Object](/docs/proget/api/sca#projectinfo-object) objects.
+A successful (`200`) response body will contain an array of [ProjectInfo](/docs/proget/api/sca#projectinfo-object) objects.
 For example, to listing all projects, the request would return this:

 ```json
 GET /api/sca/projects